 You can also use any of these self-watering planters to feed your plants nutrients or food as well as water.
 The slow-release of these nutrients can help them to thrive for three or four weeks.
 If you live in an area that experiences a lot of hot weather, you’ll want to be careful that the water doesn’t evaporate after you’ve made your new self-watering planter.
 This sort of defeats the object of the device, and makes it difficult to use if you are traveling or away for a while.
 They also aren’t ideal for all types of plants but are great for tropical plants and vegetables.
 However, species that need to be kept in very moist soil will struggle with a self-watering planter.

 1. DIY Self-Watering Planter Using a Recycled Bottle

 A lot of the DIY self-watering planters on our list are made from recycled bottles.
 The tutorial from craftyourhappiness shows how you can make such a planter out of nothing but a plastic bottle and a piece of string.
 Cut the bottle into two sections, make a hole in the cap and run the string through, put a few stones and soil into the top section, add the plant and then place this upside down into the bottom half of the bottle which is filled with water.

 DIY self-watering planters are a perfect idea if you’re trying to grow an herb garden.
-The planters are small enough to be kept on the windowsill and large enough for the plants to have enough room for growing.
-The ones suggested on designsponge are made out of recycled bottles.
+The planters are small enough to be kept on the windowsill and large enough for the plants to have enough room for growth.
+The ones suggested on designsponge are made out of recycled bottles that could be beer or wine bottle tops.
 As you can see, the two pieces don’t have matching colors and that’s a pretty cool detail.